-Wine Industry Community Engagement Projects
+Wine Industry Engagement

 One of the best ways for students to learn is to participate in a real-life business project.
 With this in mind, some of the wine business classes are able to incorporate this type of activity as a means of "action learning" and "community engagement."
 In some cases wine businesses approach professors with a project idea, and in other cases, professors contact wineries to see if they can work in partnership.
 If the project appears to be a match with class learning objectives, then it can become a win-win for both wine business students and local wine businesses.